Repositories

 This is useful in case updates to packages in Debian stable are made and the master branch already uses a newer upstream release.
 Using dedicated branches for the older version in Debian named after the release codename is recommended.

-Packaging for the UbuntuGIS PPA is encouraged to be stored in Ubuntu release specific branches such as ubuntu/trusty, ubuntu/xenial, etc.
+Packaging for the UbuntuGIS PPA is encouraged to be stored in Ubuntu release specific branches such as ubuntugis/trusty, ubuntugis/xenial, etc.

 Likewise packaging for other derivatives can be maintained in the Debian GIS git repository in derivative specific branches.
 OSGeo-Live for example can use branches such as osgeo/9.5, osgeo/10.0, etc.